 This little museum makes for a nice break on beach trips to Las Labradas, and offers refreshing shade!
 The charge is just a few pesos, and donations are welcome.
 Occasionally they have soft drinks and water for sale, but don't count on it.

 The petroglyphs at Las Labradas are amazing!
-Of Toltec origin, they are beautiful ancient artistic expressions of the pre-Hispanic people of Sinaloa, as well as a gateway into their spiritual lives.
+They are beautiful ancient artistic expressions of the pre-Columbian people of Sinaloa, as well as a gateway into their spiritual lives.

-Something truly different among our Sinaloa beach day trips around Mazatlan, at Las Labradas you can combine a visit to a pristine beach with an art tour of pre-Hispanic Sinaloa!
+Something truly different among our Sinaloa beach day trips around Mazatlan, at Las Labradas you can combine a visit to a pristine beach with an art tour of pre-Columbian Sinaloa!

 Directions to Las Labradas